-Seeing car warning lights pop up on your dashboard can be alarming, but knowing exactly what it means will help you figure out the next steps.
-Let's take a look.
+Seeing car warning lights on your dashboard can be alarming, but knowing exactly what they mean will help you stay calm and figure out the next steps.

 Warning lights are usually red, indicating a potential issue that can cause immediate failure or other safety concerns.
 It’s best to get these checked right away.